manilabay/blockchain-graphs/README.md

 ## cpp-ethereum

-I will no draw again the cpp-ethereum architecture as it is already designed with graphviz also here:
+I wont't draw again the cpp-ethereum architecture as it is already designed with graphviz also here:

 [Ethereum Architecture](http://ethdocs.org/en/latest/ethereum-clients/cpp-ethereum/architecture.html)